-Copper pipes have been the regular plumbing choice for many years.
-There’s good reason for that – they are tremendously durable and can tolerate extreme temperatures.
+Copper pipes have been the standard plumbing choice for many years.
+They are tremendously durable and can tolerate extreme temperatures.
 In addition, copper pipes won’t corrode so your water can stay free of contaminants.
 Copper is more rigid and expensive that other piping materials which can lead to costly installations.

 Cross Linked Polyethylene or PEX Pipes